 - Apart from CHL5005H and CHL5920H, all courses require the prior approval of the student’s committee and the PhD Field Program Director.

-Example: a student wishing to study cardiopulmonary effects of air pollution might pursue the following set of courses: CHL5005H Public Health Research; CHL5903H Environmental Health; OEH Doctoral Seminar Series; CHL5201H Biostatistics I; CHL5202H Biostatistics II (or, more advanced biostatistics courses, depending upon background); CHE2504H Environmental Pollution Prevention; CHM1401H Transport and Fate of Chemical Species in the Environment.
+Example: a student wishing to study cardiopulmonary effects of air pollution might pursue the following set of courses: CHL5005H Professional Skills for Doctoral Students in Public Health; CHL5903H Environmental Health; CHL5920H OEH Doctoral Seminar Series; CHL5201H Biostatistics I; CHL5202H Biostatistics II (or, more advanced biostatistics courses, depending upon background); CHE2504H Environmental Pollution Prevention; CHM1401H Transport and Fate of Chemical Species in the Environment.

 Each course will have specific, defined learning expectations and specific methods for assessing student performance.
 This may include: examinations, papers, oral presentations, participation in class discussion, etc. All students will be evaluated in accordance to the University of Toronto graduate grading practices and will be assessed at multiple points during the courses.